HTTP status codes are an essential part of SEO and web development.

 Informational Responses (100–199)

-These codes indicate that the server has received the request and is processing it, but no response is available yet.
+Informational responses indicate that the server has received and is processing the request, but no response is available yet.

-You will usually only see these codes in the logs of the server and not in the browser.
+You will usually only see these codes in the server logs, not the browser.

 - 100 Continue (which indicates that the server has received the request and is continuing to process it)